rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 I agree that we should emphasize that reductionism means that there is no downward causation.

-TODO: define Alex's position as *eliminative reductionism*.
+Let us label Alex's position that tends to deny the reality of ontologies that emerge or supervene on physics as *eliminative reductionism*.

 **Sean**

 If we buy that particle physics has no teleology in it, is it nevertheless useful to talk about emergent phenomena as having teleological explanation?
-The neck of the giraffe has a purpose, for example.
+The length of the neck of the giraffe has a purpose, for example.

 **Alex**

 Sure, we can help ourselves to that vocabulary, but we should acknowledge that we are engaging in a somewhat misleading set of metaphors, similar to the issue of "design" in evolutionary biology.
+But if we were to ignore this distinction, we would miss the big difference between Aristotilian and Newtonian mechanics.

 **Don**

 You (Alex) are committed to the view that "physics fixes all the facts".
-Fundamental physics does not address all the facts, and the most interesting facts are the ones that are the most general.
+But fundamental physics does not address all the facts, and the most interesting facts are the ones that are the most general.
 What you mean is that if we had a computer that could in principle calculate all the fundamental physics (Laplace's demon)